LIVE | Trump rules out a ceasefire

 Iran tells the UK that it is complicit in US and Israeli "aggression"

-Iranian Foreign Minister Abbas Araghchi told his British counterpart, Yvette Cooper, in a telephone call that any use of British bases by the United States would be considered as "participation in aggression" against the Islamic republic, AFP reported.
+Iranian Foreign Minister Abbas Araghchi told his British counterpart, Yvette Cooper, in a telephone call that any use of British bases by the United States would be considered as a "participation in aggression" against the Islamic republic, AFP reported.

 It was unclear when the conversation with Cooper took place.